Virginia Tech® home

 • Promotes cultural and multi-generational awareness

-• Values and celebrates diversity
+• Values and celebrates inclusion

 • Demonstrates respect and compassion for others